artdecocode/-artdeco-clean-stack/README.md

 | pretty        | _boolean_  | Replace the absolute path to the home directory with the `~`. | `false`       |
 | ignoreModules | _string[]_ | Which modules to ignore in the path.                          | `['pirates']` |

 Remove unuseful internal Node.js lines from the error stack.
+Any other modules to ignore can be passed in the `ignoreModules` option.

 ```js
 /* yarn example/ */